TEALSK12/apcsa-public/curriculum/Unit3/Lesson-301.md

        coders, better organized, and reusable.

-       - Imagine how difficult life would be if you had to separately learn all the movements required to walk 10 steps down that runway in addition to the procedure for walking 20 steps it takes to get to the stage?
-Instead, your brain computes a general rule something like “walk only the number of steps to the next obstacle,” then (ideally) your eyes and ears input how many steps that should be.
+       - Imagine how difficult life would be if you had to separately learn all the movements required to walk 10 steps down the runway in addition to the procedure for walking 20 steps it takes to get to the stage?
+Instead, your brain computes a general rule something like “walk only the number of steps to the next obstacle,” then your eyes and ears input how many steps that should be.

        - Java is the same way—it takes less memory and computing power to execute a program if you